octobercms/docs/backend-lists.md

 `relation` - allows to display related columns, you can provide a relationship option.
 The value of this option has to be the name of the Active Record [relationship](../database/relations) on your model.
 In the next example the **name** value will be translated to the name attribute found in the related model (eg: `$model->name`).

-    group:
+    group_name:
         label: Group
         relation: groups
         select: name

-To display a column that shows the number of related records, use the `useRelationCount` option.
+To display a column that shows the number of related records, use the `relationCount` option.

     users_count:
         label: Users
         relation: users
-        useRelationCount: true
+        relationCount: true

-> **Note**: Using the `relation` option on a column will load the value from the `select`ed column into the attribute specified by this column.
-It is recommended that you name the column displaying the relation data without conflicting with existing model attributes as demonstrated in the examples below:

-**Best Practice:**

-     group_name:
-         label: Group
-         relation: group
-         select: name

-**Poor Practice:**

-    # This will overwrite the value of $record->group_id which will break accessing relations from the list view
-    group_id:
-        label: Group
-        relation: group
-        select: name
+        type: number

+> **Note**: Be careful not to name relations the same as existing database columns.
+For example, using a name `group_id` could break the group relation due to a naming conflict.

 <a name="column-partial"></a>
 ### Partial